muxinc/upchunk/README.md

 - `progress` <small>`{ detail: [0..100] }`</small>

-  Fired after successful chunk uploads and returns the current percentage of the file that's been uploaded (in terms of chunks).
+  Fired continuously with incremental upload progress.
+This returns the current percentage of the file that's been uploaded.

 - `success`